Online Therapeutic Chat Alternatives

 - 7 Cups of Tea

 iPrevail, which is similar to 7 Cups, connects users to trained peer volunteers for basic support.
-Unlike other sites, iPrevail allows minors to connect with volunteers as long they have parent or guardian consent. iPrevail couples their chat support with a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on Cognitive Behavioral Therapy.
-Should you ever choose to be a volunteer for the site, iPrevail adds extra incentive in the form of Amazon gift cards.
+Unlike other sites, iPrevail allows minors to connect with volunteers as long as they have a parent or guardian consent. iPrevail couples their chat support with a support community and the option to take a basic health exercise test that provides users with personalized online therapy programs based on Cognitive Behavioral Therapy.

 IMAlive is an online chat resource that is part of the Kristin Brooks Hope Center, a non-profit organization with an emphasis on spreading awareness and educating others about suicide prevention.
-IMAlive consists of trained and certified volunteers who can handle extremely difficult situations that include suicidal ideation, trauma around violence, and family issues.
-If you are struggling with severe issues that can't be handled by volunteers in the websites above, IMAlive is the chat resource that you need to visit.
+IMAlive consists of trained and certified volunteers who can handle crisis situations that include suicidal ideation, violence-related trauma, and family issues.

 These next suggestions do not use trained volunteers.
 Practice caution when using these platforms.

 BlahTherapy is a basic chat service that can be best compared to Omegle.
 Listeners on this platform have no training and act instead as a friend who will let you vent.
 For those who have minor issues to discuss, this site should be sufficient.
 For those who may be dealing with heavier issues, it is not recommended that you use this site.
 Instead, you should visit one of the sites mentioned in the previous section.
-BlahTherapy also offers a $25 pay-as-you-go plan for those who enjoy the service but who would prefer to speak to a licensed therapist.
+BlahTherapy does offer a $25 pay-as-you-go plan for those who do prefer to speak to a licensed therapist.

 MellowTalk is a website founded in 2017 that was "built on the kindness of strangers."
-Like BlahTherapy, MellowTalk is a simple site that allows a listener and talker to connect with each other.
+Like BlahTherapy, MellowTalk is a site that allows a listener and talker to connect with each other.
 This website also features a reward system for talkers and listeners.
-Talkers can give thanks and other rewards to listeners that help improve the community and the listeners as a whole.
+Talkers can give thanks and other rewards to listeners that help improve the community and give the listeners feedback.
 MellowTalk is free but is also not recommended for people who need the assistance of a mental health professional.

 Huddle, unlike many of the other alternatives mentioned on this list, is a free iOS application that allows you to join groups, share videos about personal experiences, and chat with other users in your groups.
-They have a zero tolerance for bullying and some of the groups that you can join include:
+They have a zero tolerance policy for bullying.
+Some of the groups that you can join include:

 - LGBTQ groups